 The standard fee is 33.33% or one third from the compensation.
 In cases that reach court and require hearings in front of a judge or jury, the fees may rise to 40%.
 The percentages may seem high but keep in mind that the money does not come out of your pocket and

 There is no guarantee you can obtain it by yourself.
 Moreover, in exchange for it, you will obtain valuable information and advice, legal representation, and peace of mind.
 Speaking of information and advice, did you do everything you were supposed to after your crash?

-What to Do After an Indiana Car Crash
+What Should I Do After An Indiana Car Crash?

 Indiana Code Section 9-26-1-1.1 requires drivers involved in traffic accidents to: